-The sound was like tearing mechs open while they still had power, and Rachel clamped her hands over her ears, speaker and all.
+The sound was like tearing mechs open while they still had power, and Rachel clamped her hands over her ears, earbud and all.

-The grate didn't give much, maybe four inches by the time he started feeling the fight from it clear through his fingers.
+The grate gave maybe four inches, and by then he was feeling the fight clear through his fingers down to bone.
 He released it, and the grate hung there, a corner bent up like a scrap of paper.

 "Holy shit," Rachel said, properly cowed.